N-M-Luna/recipe-box/README.md

 ## Future features/Bugs

+- Add a recipe DAO method to search by ingredients.
-- Fix: Make use of plural names of ingredients.
+- Make use of plural names of ingredients.
-- Add: The grocery list displays each ingredient only once.
-TODO: Add smart unit conversions.
+- Make the grocery list display each ingredient only once.
+(Needs good unit conversions.)
+- Add recipe DAO methods to search by other fields.